NCAR/climate-primer-water/doc/ch3_baselines.rst

-    Temperature at a given location can be roughly represented with a bell curve or a normal distribution, similar to the top panel in the figure below, :mark:`with the majority of the observations in the middle,` hot and cold events in the tails of the curve, :mark:`but with rare events of extremely cold or extremely warm temperatures at the ends.
+    Temperature at a given location can be roughly represented with a bell curve or a normal distribution, similar to the top panel in the figure below, with the majority of the observations in the middle, hot and cold events in the tails of the curve, but with rare events of extremely cold or extremely warm temperatures at the ends.
-    Global warming could shift the distribution to the right` when the average temperature increases.
+    Global warming could shift the distribution to the right when the average temperature increases.
 Temperatures that used to be unusually high become more common, while heat levels not reached before become more probable.
 Cold extremes still occur, but become less common.